Health And Nature life

 Video recipe for how to prepare a lilac syrup at home

-Do you have your use for this wonderful plant?
+Do you have a use for this wonderful plant?
 Share your recipes and tutorials on how to use this great shrub.
 We look forward to your comments.

 Other interesting things we have prepared for you: